welloworld/WhatsappWebello/README.md

 So Hey.
-The main reason for thie repo is that I did not find any bot that actually works because Whatsapp keeps changing things in order to lessen the web bots, so I thought, how hard can it be?
+The main reason for this project is that I did not find any bot that actually works because Whatsapp keeps changing things in order to lessen the web bots, so I thought, how hard can it be?

-I took ideas and implemntations from [bruno222/whatsapp-web-bot](https://github.com/bruno222/whatsapp-web-bot) but the structure is far different.
+I took ideas and implementations from [bruno222/whatsapp-web-bot](https://github.com/bruno222/whatsapp-web-bot) but the structure is far different.

 I implemented only the basics, and now anyone that wants to go on with this bot can do it without starting from scratch.